Xylophone and Marimba Building E-Books from Jim McCarthy

 Absolutely not!
 I’m not a carpenter - I’m a musician.
 Most of the skills required are fairly basic woodwork – measuring, cutting and sanding.

 Even if you’ve hardly ever picked up a hammer or a saw in your life I’m confident that you’ll be able to achieve a workable instrument using these plans.
+Of course I've picked up a few clues over my time designing and building instruments, but I've put all the important construction tips in the package for you.

 Do I need lots of expensive tools?